wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 }
 ```

-Right now, this class has exactly one method `getAll()` which simply returns a list of all persons, sorted by the column `last_name`.
+Right now, this class has exactly one method, `getAll()`, which simply returns a list of all persons sorted by the `last_name` column.

+### Enabling the database
-Now, we need to tell Quarkus that we really want to use a database.
+Now, we need to tell Quarkus that we want to use a database.
 And then we need to find a way to start a PostgreSQL database locally.
-But one after another.
+But one step at a time.

 Open the `application.properties` and add some properties in there: